Dragoon788/mybots2/README.md

 All the Graphs can be located here on imgur, representing the all 10 random seeds of population size 10:
 [https://imgur.com/a/qT2MTYu](https://imgur.com/a/qT2MTYu)

+I also analyzed the failures of the best robot ancestors by saving the data of some parallelHillClimbers that we've seen across my graphs.
+I concluded that when the shapes became more complex and jumbled (despite still having the same number of links), they tended to have trouble moving.
+As concluded above, this information from my program tells me a greater number of less complex structures moved better.

+Evolution got stuck whenever the robots had found the best solution early on.
+This resulted in a plateauing you can see in certain graphs provided.

 ## Running the Code
 You can also run your own simulation to evolve a robot that moves in the x-axis by navigating to the click.py file within the code, and run that file.